wojciech-graj/cydoomgeneric/README.md

 ## Building

-To build and install cydoomgeneric, run the following commands:
+To build and install cydoomgeneric, run the following command:

 ```
-$ cd cydoomgeneric
 $ pip install .
 ```